 5. If you ignore warnings, the courts will be harsh

-When Scottish Power were sentenced in June 2016 for a valve-failure that led to the life-changing scalding of an employee, the court heard that the valve was first reported as faulty in 2009 and again in 2013 with no repair having taken place.
-This was an accident waiting to happen, and Scottish Power were punished accordingly with a fine of £1.75 million (but see point 7).
-Although Scottish Power are appealing on the basis that the English sentencing guidelines shouldn’t have been applied in Scotland, legal opinion is that Scottish courts will refer to the same figures.
+When Scottish Power was sentenced in June 2016 for a valve failure that led to the life-changing scalding of an employee, the court heard that the valve was first reported as faulty in 2009 and again in 2013 with no repair having taken place.
+This was an accident waiting to happen, and Scottish Power was punished accordingly with a fine of £1.75 million (but see point 7).
+Although Scottish Power are appealing on the basis that the English sentencing guidelines shouldn’t have been applied in Scotland, the legal opinion is that Scottish courts will refer to the same figures.

 6. You could go to prison

-7. It might get even worse next year
+7. It might get even worse over the net few years

 In May 2016 the Sentencing Council closed their consultation process for the revised guideline on Reduction in Sentence for a Guilty Plea.
-The intent of the new guideline is to encourage individual criminals who know they have committed a crime to admit guilt earlier in the process to save public time and money and to reduce the impact on victims.
+The new guideline intends to encourage individual criminals who know they have committed a crime to admit guilt earlier in the process to save public time and money and to reduce the impact on victims.

 The maximum reduction for a later plea will be reduced from 25% to 20%, and in some circumstances could reduce to zero.
 The impact of this could be to increase fines by a further 50% - in the case above, Scottish Power would have paid £2.5 million instead of £1.75 without the reduction for an early plea – the new guideline could cost large organisations several hundred thousand pounds.